-Firstly, it would be very difficult and demand a lot of work to not only manufacture, but also construct the round box on site.
-Furthermore, it would be expensive to ship/transport these fully constructed round boxes.
-In addition, pizzeria owners would have to store these fully constructed round boxes, which would take up far too much space.
+The argument of square boxes being easier to make and store is rather obvious, but let’s take a look at exactly what is required to make a round box.
+Firstly, it is comparatively much more difficult.
+Making a round box requires a lot of work to not only manufacture, but also to construct the round box on site.
+Furthermore, logistics experts reckon that it would be more expensive to ship/transport these fully constructed round boxes.
+In addition, pizzeria owners would need to redesign their storage space to accommodate round shape boxes, which would be an additional cost overhead.

 The space in the corners can also be used to keep extra items, like oregano and the all-important chili flakes.